Jonathan Daniels: Civil rights work

 In March 1965, Daniels answered the call of Martin Luther King Jr., who recruited students and clergy to join the movement in Selma, Alabama, to take part in the march for voting rights from Selma to the state capital of Montgomery.
 Daniels and several other seminary students left for Alabama on Thursday, intending to stay the weekend.
-After Daniels and friend Judith Upham missed the bus home, they had second thoughts about their short stay.
-The two returned to the seminary just long enough to request permission to spend the rest of the semester working in Selma, where they would also study on their own and return at the end of the term to take exams.
+After Daniels and friend Judy Upham were delayed on the march and then missed the bus home, they had second thoughts about their short stay.
+The two returned to the seminary just long enough to request permission to spend the rest of the semester working in Selma.

-In Selma, Daniels stayed with the Wests, a local African-American family.
-During the next months, Daniels worked to integrate the local Episcopal church by taking groups of young African Americans to the church.
+During the spring in Selma, Daniels and Upham worked to integrate the local Episcopal church by taking groups of young African Americans to the church.
 The church members were not welcoming.
 In May, Daniels returned to the seminary to take his semester exams and passed.

 Daniels went back to Alabama in July to continue his work.
 He helped assemble a list of federal, state, and local agencies that could provide assistance for those in need.
-He also tutored children, helped poor locals apply for aid, and worked to register voters.
 That summer, on August 2, 1965, Congress passed the Voting Rights Act which provided broad federal oversight and enforcement of the constitutional right to vote.
-Before that, blacks had been effectively disenfranchised across the South since the turn of the century.
+Before that, blacks had been effectively disenfranchised in Lowndes County, where Daniels was staying.
+He worked with the Student Nonviolent Coordinating Committee (SNCC) to help blacks register to vote.